Handy hints and tips to help with your cycling practice

 There are four types of bike locks: cable locks, folding locks (segments), chains and D-locks.
-You'll also need to consider the two main criteria to consider when choosing your bike lock: the level of security (actual or perceived) and the fastening system.
-Then, you should think about how easy it needs to be to transport based on your riding and parking habits, how long you need it to be and the level of flexibility you need.
+You'll also need to consider the two main criteria when choosing your bike lock; the level of security (actual or perceived) and the fastening system.
+Don't forget to consider how easy your lock needs to be to transport based on your riding and parking habits, how long you need it to be and the level of flexibility you need.

 B’TWIN and the CNPP, an independent laboratory, have devised a test for assessing how secure a bike lock is in real-life situations, on a scale from 1 to 10.

 The B'Secure Scale

 Bike locks with a score of between 1 and 4 are recommended for securing your accessories (helmet, basket, saddle, wheel), and bike locks that score 5 or more are suitable for locking up your bike.

 The higher the score, the better resistance the keyhole will have to lock picking and the better the body will withstand attacks by expert thieves with increasingly sophisticated tools.

 But remember, no bike lock is unbreakable.
 Instead, they are intended to dissuade potential thieves from trying to steal your bike.

 Not all bike locks are created equal.
 Each design offers a different level of protection, so you need to get to know each one to understand what’s best for you.